This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 Let Jenkins Org Admins know as soon as possible if there is any need for knowledge transfer sessions.
 We often organize special public presentations to go over plugin and core development flows and code that students and mentors alike benefit from attending.

-Expectation: about 5 to 8 hours per week.
+Expectation: about 5 to 8 hours per week until the end of the program.

 See also: student coding periods.